When you promise to take care of your baby’s sensitive tummy, we promise to give you easy-to-digest formulas.

 The choice to switch formulas is ultimately up to you.
 It is always a good idea to consult your pediatrician before changing formulas.
 If you do decide to switch, it may take a little experimenting to find out what works best.

-Similac® offers several formulas that are designed to be gentler on your baby’s tummy, and is the #1 brand for babies with sensitive tummies.*
+Similac® offers several formulas that are designed to be gentler on your baby’s tummy.

 Watch for dehydration